mecmartini/soulweb-docs/docs/drupal/drupal_vm.md

 Type in `vagrant up`, and let `Vagrant` do its magic.

-When it’s done, open the browser and type your `vagrant_hostname` (e.g. `drupaltest.dev`), in the address bar, to navigate on your drupal installation
+When it’s done, open the browser and type your `vagrant_hostname` (e.g. `drupaltest.dev`), in the address bar, to navigate on your drupal installation.

 Default Drupal credentials to login are specified in your `config.yml`